 Travel Resources > COVID-19 Hawaii Travel Updates

 - Hawaii remains open to visitors thanks to the Safe Travels Hawaii program!
-In order to bypass the State of Hawaii’s 10-day mandatory self-quarantine, travelers must take a pre-travel COVID-19 test from a trusted testing and travel partner (available on the U.S. mainland, Canada, Japan, Korea and Taiwan) 72-hours prior to the final leg of their trip, and get a negative result returned prior to boarding their flight.
-An online Travel and Health Form must be completed and temperature screening at all Hawaii airports.
-Note, these are umbrella rules for the State of Hawaii, in addition, each island has its own entry and arrival protocols to follow.
-For example, Maui has a post-arrival COVID-19 testing program for transpacific travelers.
+In order to bypass the State of Hawaii’s 10-day mandatory self-quarantine, travelers must take a pre-travel COVID-19 test from a trusted testing and travel partner (available on the U.S. mainland, Canada, Japan, Korea, Taiwan and French Polynesia) 72-hours prior to the final leg of their trip, and get a negative result returned prior to boarding their flight.
+In addition, a Travel and Health Form must be completed online along with temperature screening at all Hawaii airports.
+Note, these are umbrella rules for the State of Hawaii.

-- Oahu remains in Tier 4 of the Honolulu Reopening Strategy.
+- Oahu has moved into the less restrictive Tier 4 of the Honolulu Reopening Strategy.

 COVID-19 Official Hawaii State Sources